Bonjour, Robbie et Christine! NBC Bay Area in Paris

 Bonjour, Robbie et Christine!

-What's it like covering the Paris Olympics?
-We caught up with NBC Bay Area's Chief Photographer Robbie Beasom and Special Project Producer Christine Ni all the way in Paris!
+With just a few days left of the 2024 Paris Olympics, NBC Bay Area’s Chief Photographer Robbie Beasom and Special Project Producer Christine Ni talk about being face-to-face with the greatest athletes in the world.

-They spoke about what a typical day is like working for dozens of different stations, some of their stand-out moments and, of course, Bluey!
+They also talk about the amount of work that goes into covering these types of events -- not just mentally, but physically.
+They’ve reached almost 200 miles in steps!

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.